-Tuition Reimbursement
+• Tuition Reimbursement

 Some employers/sponsors/guarantors make payments directly to the student under tuition reimbursement programs.
 These programs are between the student and the employer only.
-To avoid holds on the account, students must complete the following upon registration:

-- o Pay charges in full for the session/term to be reimbursed. - Send an email to bursar@nova.edu from their SharkLink (NSU) email account to request a receipt of paid charges.
+Students may send an email to studentaccts@nova.edu from their SharkLink (NSU) email to request a receipt of paid charges.